 For these occasions always remember to implement your change control plan, which must consider additional times and costs in reference to the initial scope.

-Also prepare a defense argument for the work they have already done and suggest that the new changes be justified with hard data to prevent them from being just subjective changes.
-With this, at least the changes to be made could be reduced and the most important ones left behind. necessary, the remaining small changes can eventually be made.
+Also prepare a defense argument for the work they have already done and suggest that the new changes be justified with hard data to avoid them being just subjective changes, with this at least the changes to be made could be reduced and leave the most important and necessary ones, eventually the remaining small changes can be made.

-For those times, also prepare a speech in recognition of the work of your team that spent several weeks of work that now must change, give them a big hug and lean on them, if you have done well as a leader, they will help you get Go ahead no matter how difficult it is.
+For those times, also prepare a speech in recognition of the work of your team who spent several weeks of work that now must change, give them a big hug and lean on them, if you have done well as a leader, they will help you move everything forward no matter how difficult it is.

 Battle No. 3 That's what they asked for, but they don't want it that way.